vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

-Of late, I have been quite interested in undesrtanding the motivations and strategies of different donors.
+Of late, I have been quite interested in understanding the motivations and strategies of different donors.
 My goal is to better understand the entire dynamics of the ecosystem (of donors and donees affecting each other).
 Ultimately, I hope this will help with better identifying